TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/project.md

 We have worked in class to practice creating sections of songs.
 We will use that knowledge to create a song using the samples we are given.

 ### Behavior
-* The song will have 2 verses, between each verse there should be a chorus, between the 2nd chorus and the final verse there should be a bridge.
+* The song will have pattern (verse, chorus, verse2, chorus, bridge, chorus)
 * The verses should contain some of the same forms, but be independent.
-* Each verse should consist of X measures
+* Each verse should consist of at least 8 measures
-* The chorus should consist of X measures
+* The chorus should consist of at least 8 measures
-* The bridge should consist of X measures
+* The bridge should consist of 2-8 measures
 * The song should have a flow and underlying themes that recur

 ### Implementation Details